 ## Population

-The population of Athens is approximately 664,046 people, making it the largest city in Greece.
-The urban area of Athens has a population of around 3.7 million people, which is about 35% of the country's total population.
-The population of Athens is diverse, with a mix of young and old, locals and immigrants, and people from all walks of life.
-Despite its large size, Athens remains a relatively compact and walkable city, with many neighborhoods and districts offering a unique and authentic experience.
+The population of Athens is approximately 664,046 people, according to the latest available estimates.
+The urban area of Athens has a population of around 3.7 million people, making it one of the most populous cities in Europe.
+The city's population is diverse, with a mix of native Greeks, immigrants, and expatriates, giving the city a cosmopolitan feel.
+Despite its large size, Athens remains a relatively compact city, with many neighborhoods and districts offering a unique character and charm.